Uttar Pradesh Legislative Council: Term

 Members are now elected or nominated for six years and one-third of them retire on the expiration of every second year, so a member continues as such for six years.
 The vacant seats are filled up by fresh elections and nominations (by Governor) at the beginning of every third year.
 The retiring members are also eligible for re-election and re-nomination any number of times.
-The Presiding Officers of Vidhan Parishad are Chairman and Deputy Chairman.
+The Presiding Officers of Legislative Council are Chairman and Deputy Chairman.
 Kunwar Manvendra Singh is the current Chairman of the Uttar Pradesh Legislative Council.